Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: Introduction

 \end{itemize}

 Based on our findings, we outline implications for stakeholders in the software supply chain.
-For vulnerability databases, we demonstrate the necessity of adopting exploits in affected version assessment, evidenced by our contribution of 796 confirmed CPE omissions.
+For vulnerability databases, we demonstrate the necessity of adopting exploits in affected version assessment, evidenced by our contribution of more than 1,400 confirmed CPE omissions.
 For downstream developers, we advocate for cross-referencing multiple data sources and incorporating environmental constraints (e.g., JDK versions) when assessing vulnerability impact.
 Finally, for researchers, we provide the largest benchmark for exploit migration, outline directions for implementing automated exploit migration, and highlight the remaining challenges.
 The main contributions of our paper are as follows: \begin{itemize}[leftmargin=*]

 \item {We construct a dataset of 259 Java library vulnerability exploits, which is the largest dataset to the best of our knowledge.
-In addition, we annotate the affected versions for each vulnerability and provide 1,885 cross-version exploit migration cases.}
+In addition, we annotate the affected versions for each vulnerability.}

 \item {We conduct large-scale evaluations of exploit applicability across 28,150 versions.
-Our results show that exploits can identify 83.0\% of affected versions, outperforming most vulnerability databases and tools.
-We report the identified missing affected versions to CPE, and lead to the update of 796 missing versions.}
+Our results show that exploits can identify 83.0\% of affected versions, outperforming most vulnerability databases.}

-\item {We analyze factors that affect the applicability of exploits, propose 10 adaptation strategies, and migrate exploits for 1,885 (77.1\%) affected versions where disclosed exploits failed, thereby increasing the overall recall to 96.1\%.}
+\item {We analyze factors that affect the applicability of exploits, propose 10 adaptation strategies, and migrate exploits for 1,885 (77.1\%) affected versions where disclosed exploits failed.}

-\item {We propose implications to future researchers, vulnerability databases, and downstream developers for supporting maintenance and identifying affected versions. }
+\item {We propose implications to vulnerability databases, future researchers, and downstream developers for supporting maintenance and identifying affected versions. }

 \end{itemize}